Nexus-Mods/game-palworld/README.md

 # Features

+- Downloads and installs UE4SS if it doesn't exist
+- Automatic game detection
+- Support for PAK mods
--
+- Support for Lua\UE4SS mods

 # Installation

 This extension requires Vortex **1.9.10** or greater.

-To install, click the Vortex button at the top of the [Palworld Extension page on Nexus Mods](https://www.nexusmods.com/site/mods/xxx), and then click Install.
+To install, click the Vortex button at the top of the [Palworld Extension page on Nexus Mods](https://www.nexusmods.com/site/mods/770), and then click Install.

 You can also manually install it by click the Manual button at the top of the page and dragging it into the drop target labelled Drop File(s) in the Extensions page at the bottom right.